Limmen/gym-idsgame/experiments/README.md

 ```

 The environment has sparse rewards (+1,-1 rewards are given at the terminal state of each episode)
+The environment is partially observed (attacker can only see attack attributes of neighboring nodes, defender can only see defense attributes)

 ### Training Experiments